XML RSS

 My German Sauerkraut recipe calls for the Sauerkraut canned variety.
 To make your life easier of course.

-Enough for 4 persons
+Enough for 4 people

 1 large onion